 Click to finish defining a Component URL widget and return to the Edit Expression Properties page.

 Selecting a Content Reference or Content Reference Link

-Access the Select a Content Reference or Content Reference Link page (from the Select a Component page, click the Add Content Reference Link link).
+Use the Select a Content Reference or Content Reference Link page (QRY\CREFURL\SELECT) to select a content reference or content reference link.